Alicodee/SI-finder/README.md

 5. results/BERT_redis_samples.csv
    -->>> this file contains predictions given by our fine-tuned BERT model on 200 commit messages of Redis GitHub Repository.

+6. Model/
+   -->>> This folder contain BERT model and saved weights of our fine-tuned BERT model.
+   The saved weights in Weights Folder:
+       --->> These fine-tuned model weights can be used to check the classification performance of our framework on test dataset.

 References:
 Reis, S., & Lisbon, I. S. T. U. (2021).
 A ground-truth dataset of real security patches.
 15. https://arxiv.org/abs/2110.09635